-These activities allow pupils to apply their vocal potential in solo, group and choral singing; they can apply their instrumental skills in an orchestra and by accompanying vocals, and can show their movement skills through dance and by accompanying music; they are given the opportunity to "interpret" music on the basis of their own personal goals and interests.
+These activities allow pupils to apply their individual vocal potential in solo, group and choral singing; they can apply their instrumental skills in an orchestra and by accompanying vocals, and can show their movement skills through dance and by accompanying music; they are given the opportunity to "interpret" music on the basis of their own personal goals and interests.

-Vocal exercise includes voice work during which pupils cultivate singing and speaking while learning and reinforcing proper singing habits.
+Vocal activities include voice work during which pupils cultivate singing and speaking while learning and reinforcing proper singing habits.

-Instrumental exercise includes playing musical instruments and using them during musical productions.
+Instrumental activities include playing musical instruments and using them during musical productions.

-Movement includes the representation of music and responding to it through movement, dance and gesture.
+Musical movement activities includes the representation of music and responding to it through movement, dance and gesture.

-Listening exercise includes active perception of music during which pupils recognize musical genres, styles and periods, and learn to analyse and interpret music.
+Listening activities include active perception of music during which pupils recognize musical genres, styles and periods, and learn to analyse and interpret music.

-Fine Art involves work with visual images and symbols - these are an irreplaceable tool for understanding and experiencing human existence.
+The field Fine Art involves work with visual images and symbols - these are an irreplaceable tool for understanding and experiencing human existence.
 Creative work with these symbols and images, based primarily on a comparison of the pupils' current and past experiences, enables pupils to express their personal feelings and experiences though creativity, perception and interpretation.